 The heroine is immediately placed on a project with Kido as her support and she is determined to publish something worthwhile.
 In spite of the article being assigned to her, Kido quickly takes over the project and leaves little to nothing for the heroine to do.
-She is dismayed by the turn of events as although Kido’s methods are not wrong and far more efficient than anything she could have come up with—it was an article entrusted to her, to complete by her own efforts.
+She is dismayed by the turn of events as although Kido’s methods are not wrong and far more efficient than anything she could potentially do; it was an article entrusted to her, to complete by her own efforts.

 She is determined to prove her worth and at home that night, she begins to research new articles and content that even Kido himself did not include in his drafts.
 The Kido at home is surprised by her efforts, and asks her why she is trying so hard for a futile cause.
 She answers that she recognises her weaknesses, which fuels her desire to learn and improve herself to earn the recognition of her co-worker.

 Afterwards, the Kido at work concedes to her wishes after seeing the content she produces and allows her to have a more active role in writing the article alongside him.
 Her relationship with both Kido’s continues to grow, and she finds herself slowly accepting the newfound company of her housemate.
 She begins to cook for the household in return for a reduction on rent and discovers that they share the same sense of humour.